solana-labs/obsolete-spl-zk-token/README.md

 will lose the race and will need to retry the entire transfer sequence.
 This condition will be reported via a specific program error code.

-Confidential transfers are not be supported as cross-program invocations.
+Confidential transfers are not supported in cross-program invocations.